 A Na Hoku Hanohano Award Winner

-In 2010, Lorna won the Na Hoku Hanohano Song of the Year Award for the title track, Polinahe.
-Lorna was a Na Hoku Hanohano Award finalist that year in the following categories:
+In 2010, Lorna won the Na Hoku Hanohano Song of the Year Award for the title track, Polinahe and was also was also nominated for Female Vocalist of the Year, Hawaiian Album of the Year and Favorite Entertainer of the Year.
+Graphic designer Kuhao Zane won the Na Hoku Hanohano Award on the project for Best Graphics.

+“Lorna Lim makes another significant contribution to the extensive discography of the Lim Family with this exquisitely crafted album.
+“Polinahe” is now an obvious front-runner in several categories for the 2010 Hoku Awards, and it would represent Hawaii beautifully at next year’s Grammy Awards as well.
 Lim’s voice is as sweet as it when the Lim Family’s recording of “Pua Olena” first hit almost 30 years ago.
 Now as then, her singing takes the listener to a place that is soothing and pure.
-Grammy Award-winning producer Charles Michael Brotman surrounds her with talent while keeping the arrangements traditionalist in context.
+Grammy Award-winning producer Charles Michael Brotman surrounds her with talent while keeping the arrangements traditionalist in context.” —(09/11/2009)

 “Polinahe” was produced, engineered and mixed by Charles Michael Brotman for Palm Records at Lava Tracks Recording Studio in Kamuela, Hawaii.